na-na-hi/renget/archive/cpu-lora.md

 - `--use-adam`: Use Adam optimizer (default)
   - The Adam optimizer is probably what you want.
 You don't need to set this as it is the default.
 - `--use-lbfgs`: Use LBFGS optimizer instead of default Adam
   - If memory isn't a concern (it almost always is), LBFGS is more accurate and effective than Adam.
-However, during testing
+However, during testing some people have noted that the LBFGS results weren't as good as Adam.
-  - You probably want to use the Adam optimizer.
-See `--use-adam`.
+  - **You almost definitely want to use the Adam optimizer.** See `--use-adam`.
 - `--lbfgs-iter N`: Maximum number of LBFGS optimization iterations for each batch (default 256)

 ### Unknown

-I haven't figured out exactly what these parameters do.
-If you do know, please share the information and I'll be happy to add it here!
+!!! danger I haven't figured out exactly what these parameters do.
+If you know, please share the information and I'll be happy to add it here!

 - `--norm-rms-eps F`: RMS-Norm epsilon value (default 0.000010)
 - `--samples-after-nl`: Training samples start after newlines. (default off)